Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 - fill modifiers
 - rotation modifiers

-That means it can name much of the character set.
+That means it can name much of the character set at the base/fill/rotation character layer.

 That does not mean: